Academic Profile

 Research Interests: humanitarianism, human rights, NGOs, globalisation, empire, imperialism, development, immigration and migration.

-Andrew Thompson is Professor of Global and Imperial History and a Professorial Fellow of Nuffield College.
-He is the co-chair of the Global and Imperial History Centre at the University of Oxford.
 Andrew's research interests span global histories of humanitarianism, human rights and development; the history of modern globalisation and the relationship between globalisation and empire; the effects of empire on British private and public life during the nineteenth and twentieth centuries; histories of migration and mobility (especially postcolonial migrations to Britain and France); and the history of colonial and apartheid South Africa.
 He has also written on Anglo-Argentine relations, transnational migration and migrant remittances, and public memories and legacies of empire.

 Before joining Nuffield College, Andrew was Professor of Modern History and Director of the Centre for Imperial and Global History at the University of Exeter from 2011-2018.
-From 2009 to 2011 he was Pro-Vice Chancellor for Research and Innovation at the University of Leeds and, prior to this appointment, he was Professor of Imperial and Global History at the University of Leeds.
+From 2009 to 2011, he was Pro-Vice Chancellor for Research and Innovation at the University of Leeds, and, prior to this appointment, he was Professor of Imperial and Global History at the University of Leeds.

-From 2015 to early 2020 Andrew is Executive Chair of the Arts and Humanities Research Council (AHRC).
-During his period in office he secured a £19 million grant for Museums and Galleries, as part of the Strategic Priorities Fund, Towards a National Collection: Opening UK Heritage to the WorldHe was responsible for securing the £10 million Policy and Evidence Centre for Modern Slavery and Human Rights and a further £80 million Creative Industries programme, funded by the Industrial Strategy.
-In adition, Andrew is the UKRI Champion for the £1.5 billion Global Challenges Research Fund (GCRF) and the Newton Funds.
-He is also Chair of the UKRI Research, Innovation and Strategy Advisory Board.
-Andrew will step down as Executive Chair in early 2020.
+From 2015 to early 2021 Andrew was Executive Chair of the Arts and Humanities Research Council (AHRC), and the person who led on the international strategy for Research Councils UK and (subsequently) UK Research and Innovation (UKRI).
+During his period in office at the AHRC he secured a £19 million grant for Museums and Galleries, as part of the Strategic Priorities Fund, Towards a National Collection: Opening UK Heritage to the World.
+He was responsible for securing the £10 million Policy and Evidence Centre for Modern Slavery and Human Rights and a further £80 million Creative Industries programme, funded by the Industrial Strategy.
+In addition, Andrew was the UKRI Champion for the £1.5 billion Global Challenges Research Fund (GCRF) and the Newton Funds, as well as responsible for the organisation’s overseas offices in Brussels, Beijing, Washington, and Delhi.
+He was also Chair of the UKRI Research, Innovation and Strategy Advisory Board.

 • Chair of Strategic Advisory Group, Institute of Commonwealth Studies, University of London